andrewbaay/andrewbaay.github.io/content/posts/obm-part1/index.md

 To properly convey extremely bright specular highlights, or light sources, I implemented a new implementation of bloom to the engine. this works by doing a loop between all the mips of a copy of the framebuffer texture and using a blur pass using the previous mip's output to the next mip.
 This progressive blurring allows for large bloom while keeping the small but bright pixels defined.

 All of the above post process effects can be defined on a material and be used for the `env_post_process` entity.

+## Ending Thoughts
+---
+That covers most of the new rendering features that are implemented on the game before the D3D11 port.
+A lot of these features are possible without engine access surpisingly, and you can get far with it.
+Have fun!